 PTSD usually comes from a feeling of helplessness, and its symptoms can take you back in time.
 Anyone stuck in a frightening situation they can’t easily escape from can develop it.
 It’s not about the gravity of the situation.
 It’s about the fear, the stuck-ness, the inability to extricate yourself, the inability to make things better.

-Our bodies can’t tell the difference between traumas — fear is fear is fear — whether you’re under fire or ‘merely’ being shouted at, your body processes it as a danger to your life with no clear way out.
+When it comes to complex PTSD our bodies can’t tell the difference between traumas — fear is fear is fear — whether you’re under fire or ‘merely’ being shouted at, your body processes it as a danger to your life with no clear way out.
 And that can seriously mess a person up.

-Fear is fear is fear
+With PTSD "fear is fear is fear"

 And still, I find myself struggling with how to explain PTSD to someone who doesn’t have it.
 I keep having these conversations every time I mention my PTSD.
 Recently, a doctor, who I was seeing for my knee sprain saw my file and laughingly said:

 ‘PTSD, huh, what’s that all about then?
 Didn’t get it from twisting your knee I hope!’

 I tried to explaining my PTSD, and he laughed some more, gave me a quizzical look.
 And then he didn’t say anything.
 I walked out of the appointment teary-eyed and feeling stupid.
 I know I’m privileged, I know I’m lucky in many ways, I know I haven’t been to war or seen anybody die.